microsoft/FluidFramework/docs/content/docs/concepts/architecture/index.md

 want to create a new collaborative experience using the Fluid Framework, you'll create a Fluid container.

 A Fluid container includes state and app logic.
 It's a serverless app model with data persistence.
-It has at least one *Fluid object*, which encapsulates app logic.
-Fluid objects can have state, which is managed by *distributed data structures* (DDSes).
+It has at least one *shared object*, which encapsulates app logic.
+Shared objects can have state, which is managed by *distributed data structures* (DDSes).

 DDSes are used to distribute state to clients.
 Instead of centralizing merge logic in the